 Please feel free to share the good news with colleagues–anyone you know who may appreciate the free support around grants.

 BUT WAIT, THERE’S MORE!

 As a thank you for being a member of my community, I’ve opened up the prelaunch for two anticipated full-course modules: Going from Zero to Winning with Grants! and Growing Grant Success with Better Grant Writing.
 You can use the promo code READY2WIN for $50 off Zero to Winning until it’s anticipated launch on August 3, 2020.
-And you can use promo code GROWING to receive $50 off Growing Grants Success until its anticipated launch on September 7, 2020.
+And you can use promo code GROWING to receive $50 off Growing Grants Success until its anticipated launch January 2021.
 If you happen to have extra conference money that you need to spend before the end of the fiscal year, I recommend you put it to good use and pre-purchase these courses now. 🙂 If you’re not sure about the courses I invite you to take Get into Grants first to get a feel for my teaching style.
 If you have any questions on either paid course, please feel free to email me.

 A Note: While the tone of this post is one of excitement–because after a lot of hard work setting everything up I’m finally at a point where I can share this course with you–I want you to know I’m still thinking of you and I know things are still hard for a lot of us.
 I’m about to have a medical procedure and will be recovering from June 15 to July 6, but if there’s anything I can do to help support you before or after my recovery, please let me know.
 And because I know puppy pictures are good for the soul, here’s one of Cami in quiet contemplation.
 Until next time, be well.